 The stamp duty rate is 0.8% and 1.6%, depending on whether the rightful owner is an individual or a legal entity.

 When issuing deeds and purchase agreements of real estate and land, the stamp duty is levied on the officially registered value of the real estate and land.
-The same applies to the deeds and purchase agreements of ships.

 All other documents bear no stamp duty.